Code-Institute-Submissions/Shazaiib47-sarif-ms3-cookbook_SeptResub/README.md

     - As you can see above, the 2 differences are distinguished.
 On my personal account I cannot see that tab, but as an admin who is logged in, I can see the hidden tab.

+### Further Testing

+- This project was tested through multiple web browsers; Chrome, Firefox, Opera as well as Microsoft Edge for Validity.

+- This project was viewed on multiple handheld devices, iPhone XS/X/6, Desktop, Laptop(Lenovo), iPad and Huawei P30 Lite.

+- This project was given to a friend to break in order to find website breaking bugs that would affect the usability of it, nothing was done to break and website performs as expected.